 Depending on your circumstances, you may also need to associate a secondary, unaffiliated debit network with the primary network.
 This permits merchants and their acquirers to choose which debit network to use based on interchange rates and other benefits.

 For example, if your primary network is Mastercard, you could select Visa Interlink as a secondary network, and your PIN transactions would go over Visa Interlink or Mastercard Maestro rails according to merchant/acquirer decisioning.
 As desired, you can add more debit networks as secondaries, and merchants can select from among those options.
-Keep in mind that not all interbank networks support all card authentication types such as EMV chips or contactless transactions.

 By default, ATM transactions are routed over debit rails.
 You may decide to apply an ATM fee on top of network or ATM operator fees.
 As desired, you can make arrangements with an ATM-only network to offer fee-free withdrawals to your customers when they use that network's affiliated machines.